QUASARsX/QUASARsX.github.io/README.md

 # QUASARsX.github.io
-This is a simple website to track study.
+This is a simple website to play youtube videos through link.